Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Severe arterial hypertension;

-Do not use the drug for smallpox, herpes, herpes zoster, not recommended for active tuberculosis.
+The drug should not be used for smallpox, herpes, or herpes zoster; it is not recommended for active tuberculosis.

-In acute renal failure and liver problems, before taking it is necessary to consult with a medical specialist.
+For acute renal failure and liver problems, Before taking it, you must consult a medical specialist.

-Pregnant women in the first trimester, lactating women are not recommended to take the drug.
-Children under 18 years of age taking the drug is not recommended, but in emergency situations it is likely to use.
-However, when used for a longer treatment, an examination, consultation of several medical specialists is necessary.
+Pregnant women in the first trimester and breastfeeding women are not recommended to take the drug.
+The drug is not recommended for children under 18 years of age, but in emergency situations it is likely to be used.
+However, when used for longer treatment, examination and consultation of several medical specialists are necessary.

 Overdose and side effects